 Sickbay Medical facility aboard a starship or space station, usually consisting of a central examination room equipped with biobeds that also serves for all kinds of medical treatments including surgery, a lab, an office, additional recovery rooms and special installations like an isolation ward or a decompression chamber (generic).

-SIF Acronym for
+SIF Acronym for Structural

 Integrity Field, a

 network of forcefields built up around and